pokt-network/docs/content/learn/economics/nodes.md

 ### ServicerStakeFloorMultiplierExponent ("The Exponent")

-The next two parameters determine not the bins, but the multipliers that are applied to those bins to get the final reward multiplier.
+The next two parameters determine not the bins, but the multipliers that are applied to those bins to get the final reward multiplier

 This parameter determines how the rewards scale per each bin.